I'll Be Missing You

-"I'll Be Missing You" is a song by American rapper Puff Daddy and American singer Faith Evans, featuring R&B group 112, in memory of fellow Bad Boy Records artist (and Evans's husband) Christopher "The Notorious B.I.G."
-Wallace, who was murdered on March 9, 1997.
-Released as the second single from Puff Daddy and the Family's debut album, No Way Out (1997), "I'll Be Missing You" samples the Police's 1983 hit song "Every Breath You Take" with an interpolated chorus sung by Evans and interpolated rhythm.
-The song also interpolates the 1929 Albert E. Brumley hymn "I'll Fly Away" and features a spoken intro over a choral version of Samuel Barber's "Adagio for Strings".
+"I'll Be Missing You" is a tribute song by American rapper Puff Daddy and singer Faith Evans, featuring the R&B group 112.
+It honors the Notorious B.I.G., a fellow artist on Bad Boy Records and Evans's husband, who was murdered on March 9, 1997.
+Released in May 1997 by Bad Boy and Arista Records as the second single from Puff Daddy's debut album, No Way Out (1997), the track incorporates a sample from the Police's 1983 track "Every Breath You Take", with an adapted chorus by Evans.
+Additionally, it includes elements from the 1929 hymn "I'll Fly Away" by Albert E. Brumley and features a spoken introduction layered over a choral arrangement of Samuel Barber's "Adagio for Strings".
+Its music video was directed by Hype Williams and filmed on sites in Chicago.

 At the 40th Annual Grammy Awards, the song won the Grammy Award for Best Rap Performance by a Duo or Group.
 The single spent eleven weeks atop the US Billboard Hot 100 and reached number one in 15 other countries; it was the best-performing single of 1997 in Iceland, the Netherlands (Dutch Top 40), and Romania.
 With shipments of over three million copies in the United States and over one million in both Germany and the United Kingdom, the song has become one of the best-selling singles of all time.

 Composition

-"I'll Be Missing You" is based on a sample of the 1983 single "Every Breath You Take" by The Police.
+"I'll Be Missing You" is based on a sample of the 1983 single "Every Breath You Take" by the Police.
 It also uses an interpolation of the "Every Breath You Take" melody, sung by Biggie's widow, Faith Evans.
-Permission was not given for use of the sample, and Police songwriter Sting sued, receiving 100% of the song royalties.
-Sting reportedly earns $2,000 a day from royalties for the track.
+Combs did not secure legal approval for the sample before releasing the song, and Police songwriter Sting sued, receiving 100% of the song royalties.
 Police guitarist Andy Summers called the sample "a major rip-off", and told the A.V.
 Club: "I found out about it after it was on the radio ...
 I’d be walking round Tower Records, and the fucking thing would be playing over and over.
 It was very bizarre while it lasted."
-Sting later performed the song alongside Puff Daddy and Evans at the 1997 MTV Video Music Awards in September.
+Sting later reconciled with Bad Boy, and performed the song alongside Puff Daddy and Evans in September 1997 at the MTV Video Music Awards.

-The track also reuses the melody from the hymn 'I'll Fly Away".
-Combs's verses were composed by rapper Sauce Money.
-Combs had originally asked Jay-Z to write the track, but he turned it down and suggested that Sauce Money write the track instead.
+The track uses the melody from the 1929 hymn, "I'll Fly Away".
+Combs' verses were written by rapper Sauce Money.
+Combs had originally asked Jay-Z to write the track, but he turned it down and suggested that Sauce Money write the song instead.